Issasheep/Issasheep/README.md

 - 👋 Hi, I’m @Issasheep
-- 👀 I’m interested in computer, coding, gamning.
+- 👀 I’m interested in coding, gamning.
 - 🌱 I’m currently learning coding and pratical applictions.
 - 💞️ I’m looking to collaborate on small to large scale projects.